klhuillier/con-error/README.md

 ### .formats()

-Returns a `CeFormats` object to produce a `CeFormat`.
+Returns a `CeFormats` instance to produce outputs for this ConError.

 ### .aggregate()

-Returns a `CeAggregate` instance with the callee as the referent object.
+Returns a `CeAggregate` instance for this ConError.

 ### .causes()